-Even if your property suits the tenant’s needs, garish wallpapers or sickly colour combinations can prevent them from getting in touch to view their potential new home, which may leave your investment on the market for longer.
-Remember that, the more neutral the property is, the wider range of tenants that it will appeal to at the outset.
+Even if your property suits the tenant’s needs, garish wallpapers or sickly colour combinations can prevent them from getting in touch to view their potential new home.
+In result, leaving your investment on the market for longer.
+Remember that, the more neutral the property is, the wider range of tenants that it will appeal to at the outset,.

 Make the property seem bigger

 Whatever we’re buying, we all like to get our money’s worth.
 The same goes when looking at a potential rental property – the more spacious the home seems, the more we feel we’re getting for our monthly rent.
-Light, neutral tones can add a bright airiness to the property, which reflects the natural light more and makes a room seem more spacious.
+Light, neutral tones can add a bright airiness to the property, reflecting the natural light more and making a room seem more spacious.
 This is demonstrated well by our interior designers in our Warriner Gardens project, showing that this London property maintains the spacious and cosy feel, with contemporary elements.

-Sticking with pale tones, especially in smaller rooms, can open the space up and prevent the property from feeling too dingy.
+Sticking with pale tones, especially in smaller rooms, can open the space and prevent the property from feeling too dingy.
 It also allows possible creative ideas to flourish with interior design possibilities which appeals to a client.
-This is incredibly important when it comes to viewings, as prospective tenants will feel like they have more space for their money.
+This is incredibly important when it comes to viewings, as prospective tenants will feel like they have more freedom and space for their money.

 Add personal touches

-At the same time, neutral décor allows your tenants to put their own spin on your property, be it through bright cushions on the sofa or personal photos on the walls.
+At the same time, neutral décor allows your tenants to put their own spin on your property.
+Be it through bright cushions on the sofa or personal photos on the walls.
 There is a range of colours for cushions that our interior designers found on AMARA under A by Amara that you can select depending on your colour scheme.
-At property viewings, seeing a blank canvas can enable you to picture yourself living in the home, which may be the difference between securing a let or moving onto the next one.
+At property viewings, seeing a blank canvas can enable you to picture yourself living in the home.
+This may be the difference between securing a let or moving onto the next one.

-As a landlord, it’s also beneficial for you if your tenants feel comfortable and at home in your property, as this may make them more likely to look after the place and stay there for longer (which adds security for your finances).
+As a landlord, it’s also beneficial for you if your tenants feel comfortable and at home in your property.
+This will make them more likely to look after the place and stay there for longer (adding security for your finances).
 A neutral home gives them the option to add their own personal touches.

 It won’t date as easily

-Our interior designers believe that a dated property is more likely to be stuck on the lettings market without much interest than one that appeals to the modern tenant.
+Our interior designers believe that a dated property is more likely to be stuck on the lettings market without much interest, than one that appeals to the modern tenant.
 Using a natural, plain colour palette prevents prematurely ageing a home, meaning that you don’t need to decorate as frequently.

-Additionally, a more contemporary feel will appeal to the widest pool of prospective tenants possible, meaning that you increase your chances of success when putting your rental onto the market – you may even be able to secure a higher rent price.
+Additionally, a more contemporary feel will appeal to the widest pool of prospective tenants possible.
+Your chances of success will increase when putting your rental onto the market – you may even be able to secure a higher rent price.

 Easier to choose furniture

-For landlords providing furnished properties, decorating with a neutral colour palette is essential, as it enables you to choose simple furnishings that will complement each other.
-If you stick to whites, beiges and greys, then the varying tones within this colour way will all work together.
+For landlords providing furnished properties, decorating with a neutral colour palette is essential.
+It enables you to choose simple furnishings that will compliment each other.
+If you stick to whites, beiges and greys, then the varying tones within this colour scheme will all work together.